THE WORLD’S FIRST YACHT DESIGN STUDIO

 The company’s successes were interrupted by the outbreak of war and widespread decline of yachting in the UK.
 Working for the Admiralty in Glasgow, Barnett and his head Naval Architect William Smart would spend the war years serving their country.
 Work for which Barnett was awarded the Order of the British Empire in 1918.

 Adapting to the nature of the marketplace, the company’s post-war years saw diversification in the type of craft being designed.
-Directors Allen McLachlan and later Jim McCaig developed the firm’s portfolio with commercial and fast motor vessels as well as yachts, still evoking the well known house style and qualities of the pre-war years.
-The firm remained as chief consultants to the RNLI making huge developments in lifeboats.
+Directors Allen McLachlan and later Jim McCaig developed the firm’s portfolio with commercial and fast motor vessels as well as yachts, still evoking the well-known house style and qualities of the pre-war years.
+The firm remained as chief consultants to the RNLI making huge developments in lifeboats until 1980.

 “In a very real sense the firm seems to have stayed true to the values that first brought it to prominence and made it the doyen of the yachting establishment”.